sstsimulator/sst-macro/docs/manual/manual.md

 The affinities can also be specified on the command line using the `-c` option.
 Job launchers may in some cases provide duplicate functionality and either method can be used.

-#### 2.4.3: Warnings for Parallel Simulation<a name="subsec:parallelwarn"></a>
+#### 2.6.3: Warnings for Parallel Simulation<a name="subsec:parallelwarn"></a>

 -   Watch your `LD_LIBRARY_PATH` if you have multiple different builds.
 If your paths get scrambled and the wrong libraries are being read, you will get bizarre, inscrutable errors.
 -   If the number of simulated processes specified by e.g. `aprun -n 100` does not match the number of nodes in the topology (i.e. you are not space-filling the whole simulated machine), parallel performance will suffer.
-SST-macro partitions nodes, not processes.
+SST-macro partitions nodes, not MPI ranks.
--   If running an MPI program,  you should probably be safe and use the `mpi_check` debug flag (see below) to ensure the simulation runs to completion.
-The flag ensures `MPI_Finalize` is called and the simulation did not ``deadlock."
-While the PDES implementation should be stable, it's best to treat it as Beta++ to ensure program correctness.

 Parallel simulation speedups are likely to be modest for small runs.